BrianWill/pigeon/docs/go-pigeon-notes.md

 ## number types

 In DynamicPigeon, all numbers are 64-bit floating-point.
-In StaticPigeon, the 64-bit floating-point number type is called `F`, and we also have a 64-bit integer type called `I`.
+In GoPigeon, the 64-bit floating-point number type is called `F`, and we also have a 64-bit integer type called `I`.
 Though both are numbers, the compiler considers them to be different things.
 Number literals with a decimal point are considered floats, and number literals without are considered integers.
 The arithmetic operators work on both floats and integers, but a single operation can only have operands of one type:

 ```
 func main